wjdgnsdl213/SHSF/readme.md

 # Stay Hungry, Stay Foolish

-The Record of what I studied
+The Record of what I studied.